matheussantana159/Home-Lab/README.md

   - Fill in **username, password, and other details**.
   - Adjust properties (group memberships, profiles, etc.) as needed.
   - Bulk User Creation with PowerShell
-    - Create a .txt file named name_list.txt with a random amount of Fname Lname on ./Desktop for ease of access.
+    - Create a .txt file named name_list.txt with a set amount of Fname Lname on ./Desktop for ease of access.
 (10 were created for this project)

    In PS use the following commands. ("Yes to all" this will allow scripts to be ran)